mxg/topaz/src/uvm/sequences/override/readme.md

 Sequence Override
 =================

-Demonstrates useing type overrides to select a particular sequence to run from among a family of sequences.
+Demonstrates using type overrides to select a particular sequence to run from among a family of sequences.